Join Our Team

 - Good academic standing (must be maintained to continue employment)

-- Enrolled on the Athens campus in Fall 2019 semester
+- Enrolled on the Athens campus at the time of application

-- Planning to enroll on the Athens campus in Spring 2020 and Fall 2020
+- Planning to enroll on the Athens campus in the spring and fall semesters following application.

 - Positive energy and enthusiasm for being an OHIO Bobcat (strongly encouraged)